by Andrea M. Darcy

 There are several, including:

-These are all possible signs of a personality disorder, a common reason people just can’t connect with others.
+These are all possible signs of a personality disorder, a common reason connecting with people is an issue.

 A personality disorder means that the way you see the world, and therefore the ways you behave, just don’t match the way that most people see things.
 Being on a different wavelength than the ‘norm’ means you might not understand others, even as they don’t understand you.